ricmclaughlin/ricmclaughlin.github.com/_posts/2016-10-31-aws-kms-hsm.md

 # KMS

 KMS is a managed service that makes it easy for your to create, control, rotate and use encryption keys.
 It uses asymmetric encryption (2 different keys).
 Symmetric is not supported.
-KMS keys are single region.
-The Customer Master Key is the default key used by KMS to encrypt/decrypt.
+The Customer Master Key is the default key used by KMS to encrypt/decrypt the data key; the encrypted data key is stored with the data.

 ## Service Features